 If you live in a residential facility, a facility staff person can go with you to the polling place to confirm your address.
 This is known as ‘vouching’.
 A staff person can vouch for all elegible voters living in the facility.

 The staff person must prove their employment at the facility.
 There are several ways to do this, including by showing an employee badge.

 Curbside voting is available for anyone who cannot enter the polling place for any reason, including concerns for their health.
 Curbside voting allows a voter to register to vote and vote without leaving their vehicle.

 If you choose curbside voting, two election judges will bring out a ballot to your vehicle.
 If you need to register or update your registration, they will bring you an application as well.
 When you are finished voting, election judges will bring your ballot inside for you and put it in the ballot box.

-You can request, receive, and cast an absentee ballot in one visit at the Renville County Auditor-Treasurer’s Office located at 500 East DePue Avenue, Suite 202, in Olivia.
-Starting 46 days before the election, you can vote in person during these periods:
+You can request, receive and cast an absentee ballot in one visit at the Renville County Auditor-Treasurer's Office located at 500 East DePue Avenue, Suite 202, in Olivia.

 Call the Minnesota Secretary of State at 1-877-600 VOTE (8683) or contact the Renville County Election Office at 320-523-2071.